The Threepenny Opera: United Kingdom

 In 2014, the Robert David MacDonald and Jeremy Sams translation (previously used in 1994 at the Donmar Warehouse) toured the UK, presented by the Graeae Theatre Company with Nottingham Playhouse, New Wolsey Theatre Ipswich, Birmingham Repertory Theatre and West Yorkshire Playhouse.

 United States

-In 1946, four performances of the work were given at the University of Illinois in Urbana, and Northwestern University gave six performances in 1948 in Evanston, Illinois.
+In 1946, four performances of the work were given at the University of Illinois Urbana-Champaign, and Northwestern University gave six performances in 1948 in Evanston, Illinois.
 In 1952, Leonard Bernstein conducted a concert performance of the work at the Brandeis University Creative Arts Festival in the Adolph Ullman Amphitheatre, Waltham, Massachusetts, to an audience of nearly 5,000.
 Marc Blitzstein, who translated the work, narrated.

 At least five Broadway and Off-Broadway revivals have been mounted in New York City.